International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

-# 4.1.2 Identity and Trust Management
+# Identity and Trust Management

-Dataspace, unbekannte  Teilnehmer treffen aufeinander, Vertrauen nötig für Datenaustausch
+The International Data Spaces allow participants a cross-company data exchange.
+In many cases, the participants intending to exchange data do not know enough about the other company and its utilized components to properly assess the consequences of such a data exchange.
+Thus, the IDS offers mechanisms to gain reliable information which help establish trust and enable participants to make sovereign and informed decisions.

-## 4.1.2.1.
-Identities for Devices
+## Identities for Devices
 ### Introduction - Gerd
 Goal:
 Identities need to identify one instance of a software blueprint on qualified platforms.